 Social media has become a primary form of communication between bands and their fans, as well as a necessary outlet to promote gigs and tours or new releases.
 That said, we’re fairly sure that the majority of unsigned bands and artists would much prefer to spend their time making music and performing, rather than posting endlessly online.
 Learning how to use social media effectively and to your advantage is surely the way forward then, and we have just the blog to help you get to grips with it.

 Last week we visited and checked out their panel entitled ‘Bad Online?
 How to be Good at Social Media’ to find out what some of the music industry experts have to say on the topic.
 So why not immerse yourself in these handy hints from the digital teams at Island Records, Transgressive, Believe Digital and Ministry Of Sound.

-PAY ATTENTION TO WHAT OTHER BANDS ARE DOING SOCIAL MEDIA
+PAY ATTENTION TO WHAT OTHER BANDS ARE DOING ON SOCIAL MEDIA

 Some bands & artists use social media really well….some not so much!
 Pay attention to how bands you like conduct themselves on social media and take note of what works and what doesn’t.
 This is a great way to get ideas and boost creativity around what you post, whether it be videos, images, competitions, stories, interactive games and so on.